yunong/node-fash/README.md

 Which returns the ring topology, which is an array of

     {
-      hashSpace, // the hashspace in a hex string that this node occupies. pnode, // the phsyical node name.
+      hashspace, // the hashspace in a hex string that this node occupies. pnode, // the phsyical node name.
       vnode // the vnode it maps to.
     }

-The array is sorted by hashSpace.
+The array is sorted by hashspace.
 Additionally, anytime remapNode() is invoked, fash emits an `update` event which contains an updated version of the ring array.
 Fash can be instantiated given a topology object instead of a list of nodes.